Deepwater Horizon

 Deepwater Horizon was an ultra-deepwater, dynamically positioned, semi-submersible offshore drilling rig owned by Transocean and operated by the BP company.
-On 20 April 2010, while drilling in the Gulf of Mexico at the Macondo Prospect, a blowout caused an explosion on the rig that killed 11 crewmen and ignited a fireball visible from 40 mi away.
-The fire was inextinguishable and, two days later, on 22 April, the Horizon collapsed, leaving the well gushing at the seabed and becoming the largest marine oil spill in history.
+On 20 April 2010, while drilling in the Gulf of Mexico at the Macondo Prospect, a blowout caused an explosion on the rig that killed 11 people and ignited a fireball visible from 40 mi away.
+The fire was inextinguishable and, two days later, on 22 April (Earth Day’s 40th anniversary), the Horizon collapsed, leaving the well gushing at the seabed and becoming the largest marine oil spill in history.

 Built in 2001 in South Korea by Hyundai Heavy Industries, the rig was commissioned by R&B Falcon (a later asset of Transocean), registered in Majuro, and under lease to BP from 2001 until September 2013.
 In September 2009, the rig drilled the deepest oil well in history at a vertical depth of 35050 ft and measured depth of 35055 ft in the Tiber Oil Field at Keathley Canyon block 102, approximately 250 mi southeast of Houston, in 4132 ft of water.

 Design

-The Deepwater Nautilus, similar to the Deepwater Horizon, being transported aboard a heavy-lift ship.
+Deepwater Nautilus, a sister rig of Deepwater Horizon, being transported by MV Black Marlin.

 Deepwater Horizon was a fifth-generation, RBS-8D design (i.e. model type), deepwater, dynamically positioned, column-stabilized, semi-submersible mobile offshore drilling unit, designed to drill subsea wells for oil exploration and production using an 18.75 in, 15000 psi blowout preventer, and a 21 in outside diameter marine riser.

 Deepwater Horizon was the second semi-submersible rig constructed of a class of two, although Deepwater Nautilus, its predecessor, is not dynamically positioned.
 The rig was 396 by 256 ft and capable of operating in waters as deep as 8000 ft, to a maximum drill depth of 30000 ft.
 In 2010, it was one of approximately 200 deepwater offshore rigs capable of drilling in waters deeper than 5000 ft.
 Its American Bureau of Shipping (ABS) class notations were "A1, Column Stabilized Drilling Unit, AMS, ACCU, DPS-3".

 In 2002, the rig was upgraded with "e-drill", a drill monitoring system whereby technical personnel based in Houston, Texas, received real-time drilling data from the rig and transmitted maintenance and troubleshooting information.

 Advanced systems had a major role in the rig's operation, from pressure and drill monitoring technology, to automated shutoff systems and modelling systems for cementing.
 The OptiCem cement modelling system, used by Halliburton in April 2010, played a crucial part in cement slurry mix and support decisions.
 These decisions became a focus for investigations of the explosion on the rig that month.